 - How many days are spent on the mountain

-- The total cost of the climb
+- The total Kilimanjaro climb cost

 - How crowded does the route get